Learn More About Types of Lenses

 Additional options include:

-- Self-tinting lenses: Tint reacts to changing light, darkening in the sun and clearing indoors.
-Self- tinting lenses like PhotoFusion® by ZEISS also offer full UV protection.
+- Self-Tinting Lenses: Tint reacts to changing light, darkening in the sun, and clearing indoors.
+Self- tinting lenses offer full UV protection.

 - Polarized lenses: Sun lenses that filter out almost all glare created by sunlight reflected off of water, snow and other surfaces.

 Care for your ophthalmic lenses.
 Don’t leave your eyeglasses in the sun or near a heat source as this can damage the coating and frames.
-And remember to keep your eyewear in a protective case when not in use.
-We look forward to helping you care for your eyeglasses in one of our Chicago location.
+Most importantly, remember to keep your eyewear in a protective case when not in use.
+We look forward to helping you care for your eyeglasses in one of our Chicago locations.